phil294/universal-video-hotkeys/README.md

 # Universal YouTube-style Video Hotkeys

 A browser extension that brings YouTube-style keyboard shortcuts to all video players across the web.
-Also enables double click-to-fullscreen, and removes custom video controls.
+Also enables double click-to-fullscreen.

-This is the only browser extension of its kind that actually works, and it works *everywhere*.
+This is the only browser extension of its kind that actually works, and it works *everywhere* (somewhat WIP).

-Also disables all custom video controls (can be toggled).

 ## Features